Donaldson Functional in Teichm\"uller Theory: Abstract

 \section{Abstract}

-In this paper we define {\df} on closed {\RS}s whose Euler-Lagrange equations are a system of differential equations which generalizes Hitchin's self-dual equations on closed surfaces.
-We prove that this functional admits a unique {\cp} which is a global minimum.
-An immediate consequence is that this system of generalized self-dual equations admits also a unique solution.
-Among the applications in geometry of this fact, we find closed {\mi}s with the given Higgs data in hyperbolic manifolds, and consequently we present a unified variational approach to construct representations of the {\fg}s of closed surfaces into several {\cvs}.
+In this paper we define a Donaldson type functional whose Euler-Lagrange equations are a system of differential equations which corresponds to Hitchin's self-duality equations for a suitable choice of Higgs bundle on closed {\RS}s.
+The main challenge of this functional is its lack of regularity and lack of compactness when defined in its natural domain of definition.
+Though a standard variational approach cannot directly be applied, we provide the appropriate analytical tools that make Donaldson functional treatable by a variational viewpoint.
+We prove that this functional admits a unique {\cp} corresponding to its global minimum.
+As an immediate consequence, we find that this system of self-duality equations admits a unique solution.
+Among the applications in geometry of this fact, we obtain a parametrization of closed constant mean curvature immersions in hyperbolic manifolds (possibly incomplete), and their moduli spaces.